markstachowski/old-dotfiles/README.md

 # dotfiles
 Stachowski did dotfiles (shamelessly stolen from Zach Holman)

 Bash-it wasn't fast enough, so I added the lightning bolt for speed.
-I dare someone to try and make it faster "without adding more lightning bolts" of course.
+I dare someone to try and make it faster "without adding more lightning bolts" -impossible.

 Use at your own risk and if you like it.
 Thank the two people at the bottom.